appventure-nush/HospitalApp/source/Android/app/src/main/res/raw/info.md

 ##### Lignocaine

-- {1} mg IV if amiodarone not available
+- {1 mg} IV if amiodarone not available

 ### Defibrillator Instructions